linode/docs/docs/networking/linux-static-ip-configuration.md

 ### Arch

-Add the following addressing to the interface's configuration.
+Add the following addressing to the interface's configuration:

 {: .file-excerpt }
 /etc/systemd/network/05-eth0.network